Boat on Lake Superior Near Pictured Rocks National Lakshore

 Flower Vase is named for its likeness to the shape of a vase, with its narrow base and wider, tree-lined top.

-Pictured Rocks National Lakeshore what to see and do
+Flower Vase at Pictured Rocks National Lakeshore

 Indian Drum consists of three rock formations emerging from the lake and connecting at the top—creating what looks like a drum arrangement for giants.

-Pictured Rocks National Lakeshore what to see and do
+Indian Drum at Pictured Rocks National Lakeshore

 Chapel Cove, a narrow cove surrounded by colorful vertical walls on three sides, is best experienced from the water (one of my favorite spots on our kayak tour)!

-Pictured Rocks National Lakeshore what to see and do
+Chapel Cove in Pictured Rocks National Lakeshore

 Like Miners Castle, Chapel Rock can be seen well from both land and water; however, seeing it from the water level provides a unique perspective for the rock stack which supports a lone white pine.